Gardens At National Trust Historic Sites Provide A Breath of Fresh Air

 Tarrytown, New York

-Along the banks of the Hudson River in Tarrytown, New York, for instance, is Lyndhurst, a Gothic Revival house museum built in 1838 on 67 acres of serene, park-like land.
+Along the banks of the Hudson River in Tarrytown, New York, is Lyndhurst, a Gothic Revival house museum built in 1838 on 67 acres of serene, park-like land.
 Its grounds showcase the evolution of American landscape design, with a fernery, a rose garden, and shrubs and specimen trees dotting the lawn.
 (Fun fact: Lyndhurst is also home to the nation’s first steel-framed conservatory, constructed in 1881.)
-The property is part of the National Trust’s portfolio of Historic Sites.

 New Iberia, Louisiana